QITI/pySLM2/paper.md

 The package implements the hologram generation algorithms of the Lee hologram [@lee1978iii] and its improved predecessors [@zupancic2016ultra;@shih2021reprogrammable], targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
 It also implements the Gerchberg-Saxton algorithm [@gerhberg1972practical] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.

-Under the hood, the package uses `TensorFlow` for intensive numerical computations.
+Under the hood, the package uses `TensorFlow` for numerical computations.
 By leveraging `TensorFlow`, the package harnesses the power of GPUs for faster computation without the need for code modification.
-This results in a significant speed-up for algorithms that require robust numerical computation, such as many hologram generation algorithms relying on iterative Fourier transformations.
+This results in a significant speed-up for algorithms that are computationally expensive but benefit from parallelization, such as many hologram generation algorithms relying on iterative Fourier transformations.

 Additionally, the package offers a universal interface for different SLMs, ensuring that code written for one device can be seamlessly adapted to another.
 As of this writing, the package supports DMD controllers from two commercial vendors, Visitech, INC and ViALUX GmbH.

 # Statement of need
 High-quality optical controls are crucial for numerous scientific and engineering applications.
-For instance, in atom-based quantum information processors, individual atom quantum states are often manipulated by individually addressable laser beams.
+For instance, in atom-based quantum information processors, quantum states of individual atoms are often manipulated by individually addressing laser beams.
 The quality of these addressing beams directly impacts the fidelity of quantum operations [@motlakunta2023preserving].

-Holographic beam shaping using SLMs provides a potent tool for precise and adaptive optical controls.
-Compared to conventional optical elements, holographic beam shaping has several advantages.
+Holographic beam shaping using SLMs provides a way for precise and adaptive optical controls.
+Compared to using conventional optical elements, holographic beam shaping has several advantages.
 Firstly, it can generate arbitrary beam profiles that are challenging to create with standard optical elements.
 For example, the Laguerre-Gaussian beam with a non-zero azimuthal index (often referred to as a doughnut beam), which can be used to trap atoms in a tube-like potential [@kuga1997novel], apply angular momentum to Bose-Einstein Condensation [@andersen2006quantized], or achieve super-resolution imaging [@qian2021super;@drechsler2021optical].

-Secondly, holographic beam shaping can actively correct optical aberrations in the system, achieving diffraction-limited performance.
+Secondly, holographic beam shaping can actively correct optical aberrations in the system, thereby achieving diffraction-limited performance.
 This enables the faithful production of target beam profiles with high accuracy.
 It has been shown that residual aberrations can be corrected to less than $\lambda/20$ root-mean-square (RMS) [@shih2021reprogrammable;@zupancic2016ultra], which is smaller than most of the manufacturing tolerances of optical elements.

-At the time of writing, the `pySLM2` package, as detailed in this manuscript, has been employed in the trapped ion quantum information processing research [@shih2021reprogrammable;@motlakunta2023preserving;@kotibhaskar2023programmable].
+At the time of writing, the `pySLM2` package, as detailed in this manuscript, has been used in the trapped ion quantum information processing research [@shih2021reprogrammable;@motlakunta2023preserving;@kotibhaskar2023programmable].
 The authors believe that the package will benefit a broader community of researchers and engineers by offering turnkey solutions for applying holographic beam shaping to their work.
 Moreover, the primitives included in the package can assist researchers in rapidly prototyping new hologram generation algorithms.

 # Fourier Holography Basics

 `pySLM2` is designed for holographic beam shaping using Fourier holography.
 The name "Fourier" comes from the fact that the electric fields of the beam at the hologram plane and the target plane are related by a Fourier transformation.

 In a paraxial lens system, the lens act as a Fourier transform operator mapping the electric field in one focal plane to the electric field in the another focal plane.
 In the context of Fourier Holography, the two focal plane are referred as the image plane (IP) and the Fourier plane (FP).
 The electric field at the two planes, $E_{\mathrm{IP}}(\mathbf{x}')$ and $E_{\mathrm{FP}}(\mathbf{x})$ respectively, are related by the following equation:

 $$
 E_{\mathrm{FP}}(\mathbf{x})\mathrm{e}^{\mathrm{i} \Phi_{ab}} = \left. \frac{\lambda f}{2 \pi}  \mathcal{F}\left  [E_{\mathrm{IP}} (\mathbf{x}')\right ](\mathbf{k}') \right | _{\mathbf{k}'=\frac{2 \pi}{\lambda f} \mathbf{x}}